akazukin5151/approportionment/README.md

 Profiling reveals that the most frequent bounds check is the ballot counting function.
 Disabling bounds check for that one, using the unsafe function `get_unchecked_mut`, resulted in no significant change for both non-STV and STV methods, even if there are 10000 ballots for each election.
 There's no point in potentially introducing UB over nothing, so bounds checking is kept.

+# Correctedness

+Run `cargo clippy -- -W clippy::integer_arithmetic` to see all warnings.
+Not all of them are relevant but some do point out numerical limitations:

+- Max number of seats for all methods = `usize::MAX`
+    - Number of seats are stored in a `usize`
+- Max number of votes for all methods = `isize::MAX`
+    - Ballots are stored in a vector and allocations in Rust/LLVM cannot exceed this number
+- Max number of parties for feather = `usize::MAX / (200 * 200)`
+    - The number of rows are limited by `usize::MAX`, each party needs to duplicated for every `200 * 200` points
+- Max number of parties = `isize::MAX`
+    - The number of seats for each party is stored in a vector and allocations in Rust/LLVM cannot exceed this number

+- All numbers are inclusive, meaning "less than or equal" is safe
+- The minimum for all three is `0`
+- `usize` and `isize` depends on if you are compiling for a 32-bit or 64-bit machine.
+See the documentation ([usize](https://doc.rust-lang.org/stable/std/primitive.usize.html), [isize](https://doc.rust-lang.org/stable/std/primitive.isize.html))
+- `usize::MAX` is `2^64 − 1` for 64-bit
+- `isize::MAX` is `2^63 − 1` for 64-bit

 # See also
 ## Prior art